Evely90/FCC_Periodic_Table_Database/README.md

 - You should finish your project while on the `main` branch.
 Your working tree should be clean and you should not have any uncommitted changes

 ***
-This repository contains 2 files:
+This repository contains the following files:
 - element.sh : bash program to get the requested output
 - periodic-table-preperation.sql : my own input code for the SQL tasks
+- periodic-table.sql : SQL code that's been generated from my own SQL code in the workspace for submission on Freecodecamp;